BillBrousalis/HTB-Uni-CTF-Writeups-Quals/arachnoid_heaven/README.md

 ![alt text](https://github.com/BillBrousalis/htb_uni_ctf_writeups/blob/main/arachnoid_heaven/screenshots/arachnoid_menu.png)

+We get the classic menu with options to create, delete, view, and then ... obtain ?
+Reading the pseudocode in ida, everything looks as expected, with craft_arachnoid using malloc to allocate space, delete freeing chunks and view letting us view the arachnoids, and since deleted arachnoids aren't taken into account in the view function, we can even view those.

-Reading the pseudocode in ida, we come across the **obtain** function:
+Reading through the **obtain** function, we see this:
 ![alt text](https://github.com/BillBrousalis/htb_uni_ctf_writeups/blob/main/arachnoid_heaven/screenshots/arachnoid_win_func.png)

 It checks if the *Code* corresponding to a particular arachnoid is set to 'sp1d3y', and if so, it prints out the flag.
+Basically a win function.

 The user chooses the arachnoid index to obtain, and nothing is stopping us from selecting a chunk that has been freed.